johnbender/todomvc/server/README.md

 "The sample set is small"

-We'd prefer to have outside confirmation of our data and this is why the test, the method, the code, and the spreadsheet are being made available along with our reasoning.
+We'd definitely like to have outside confirmation of our data and this is why the test, the method, the code, and the spreadsheet are being made available along with our reasoning.
 In general though, the results were consistent enough across runs performed outside those reported in the spreadsheet to give us confidence in them as a good first approximation of the lower bounds we were looking for.

 "TodoMVC is not built with load times in mind"